 To see an easy-to-follow tutorial, check out this video lesson (above – right) from the channel Simplified Guitar.
 You’ll need to play G (in two different forms), C, F/C, Em, Dm, E, D/F#, Asus2, and Cadd9.

 It contains 10 chords because it switches between the keys C, G, and E. This makes it a little tough to learn.
-But when you're new to guitar, learning new chords is always a good thing!
+But learning new chords is always a good thing when you’re new to guitar!

 10. Blue Christmas